kmcelwee/load-forecasting/posts/simple-load-forecasting.md

 Electricity distributors stand to save hundreds of thousands of dollars by decreasing their peak demand charge.
 Some have tried to discharge batteries or turn off customers’ water heaters or air conditioners at peak hours to reduce their demand.
 But these efforts are only as effective as the utility’s ability to predict the day’s energy consumption.

-The smallest inaccuracy can mean the difference between tens of thousands of dollars—implementing a peak-shaving strategy with incorrect load predictions can even increase demand cost.
+The smallest inaccuracy can mean the difference between tens of thousands of dollars—implementing a peak-shaving strategy with incorrect load predictions can even *increase* demand cost.
 Thankfully, advances in deep learning and neural networks can offer utilities an incredibly accurate picture of the next day’s energy consumption.
 The Open Modeling Framework (OMF) and I have used neural networks to create a day-ahead load forecasting model that can be easily implemented to inform dispatch decisions.

 ### Why not something simpler?

-We initially created a linear regression model with the python package sci-kit learn.
+We initially created a linear regression model with the python package [scikit-learn](https://scikit-learn.org/stable/).
 Although this simpler model achieved 10 mean absolute percent error (MAPE), it was not accurate enough to reduce peaks reliably.

 The biggest obstacle was the difference in daily peaks between winter and summer months.
 Winter months peaked twice a day and summer months peaked in the middle of the day.
 A linear model cannot create these two daily load shapes at the same time.
 While linear regression can find simple relationships (+500kW because it’s Monday, -100kW because it’s March), a neural network can calculate more complicated relationships (+5100kW because it’s 3pm on a Monday in April, -1500kW because it’s 5am on Thanksgiving).
 This reduced our training error to roughly 3.5 MAPE, which translated to tens of thousands of dollars saved.